Effective Two-Stage Knowledge Transfer for Multi-Entity Cross-Domain Recommendation: Experiment

 \subsubsection{Online A/B Testing}

-We successfully deployed MKT in our production environment to serve the main traffic of Xianyu APP Homepage recommendation since October of 2023.
+We successfully deployed MKT in our production environment to serve the main traffic of Xianyu APP Homepage recommendation since October of 2024.
 In this section, we provide online results by comparing MKT with our production baseline.
-Our production baseline follows the pre-training \& fine-tuning paradigm, in which a base model with only the source entity data is pre-trained, and then the resulting model is fine-tuned on the target entity data, i.e., the Finetune method in Section~\ref{subsec:baseline}.
+Our production baseline follows the \textbf{Finetune} method in Section~\ref{subsec:baseline}.
 We conduct an online A/B testing between MKT and our production baseline from October 1 to October 7, each with 5\% randomly assigned traffic.
 Two key business metrics used for evaluation include the Click-Through Rate (CTR) and User Engagement Rate (UER)~\footnote{UER is one of our top-line business metrics that measures whether a user has liked/commented/collected on a target item.}.
 During the time of A/B testing, we have observed an increase of CTR metric by +4.13\%, and UER Metric by +7.07\%, which demonstrates the considerable business value of MKT.